Last updated Revision history

 - a password, stored only as a cryptographic hash

-We also store your IP address whenever you log in for security reasons.
+We also store your IP address and browser fingerprint whenever you log in for security reasons.

-We do not in any way share individual account information with third parties except in response to court orders.
-We make public certain statistics about how users use Furbooru (for example, about uploads), without personally-identifying information.
+We display certain statistics about how users use Furbooru (for example, about uploads), without any personal or personally-identifying information.

 How we secure your information